Last updated: 12/12/2018

 1. One-dimensional, Steady-state Conduction in Composite Systems.

 This project studies steady-state conduction in series/parallel configurations, such as are used in conventional stud-wall (balloon) residential construction.
 The discussion includes both the planar isotherm model and the straight-line heat flux model.
-A similar insulating arrangement is seen to the right in this 1950’s photograph of a DC-6 aircraft interior.
+A similar insulating arrangement is seen in this 1950’s photograph of a DC-6 aircraft interior.

-calculation of transient conduction in a slab subject to a time-varying
+involves a finite-difference calculation of transient conduction in a slab subject

 4. Transient Conduction at the Interface between Two Materials.

 In this project we model a finger touching a hot material as a, one-dimensional, transient conduction problem.
 We test flesh-soapstone, flesh-cast iron and flesh-Space Shuttle tile (shown at right) and compare and contrast the resulting behavior.
 The interface between the flesh and other material provides an interesting numerical challenge for students, as do the significantly different thermal properties of the three hot materials.
 (Write-up)

 This problem is an embellishment of the common textbook problem of approximating a runner as a cylinder in cross-flow.
 We compute both the sensible and latent heat transfer as a function of the runner’s speed relative to the wind, ambient air temperature and relative humidity.
 The air and water property functions Excel/VBA workbook makes it a simple matter to test a wide range of parameters without having to look up all the needed properties (some 11 of them) manually.